Living Sweet Moments

 classic opera cake diagram showing all the layers

-Believe it or not, French Pastry books have graphics similar to this one so you can have an idea what goes where.
+Believe it or not, French Pastry books have graphics similar to this one so you can have an idea of what goes where.

 My grandma gave me 2 huge books in French for the 60’s and the diagrams helped a lot when it came to assembling.